Conan the Barbarian: Schwarzenegger as Conan (1980s)

-Conan the Barbarian (2011)
+Momoa as Conan (2011)

 There were rumors in the late 1990s of another Conan sequel, a story about an older Conan titled King Conan: Crown of Iron, but Schwarzenegger's election in 2003 as governor of California ended this project.
 Warner Bros. spent seven years trying to get the project off the ground.
 However, in June 2007 the rights reverted to Paradox Entertainment, though all drafts made under Warner remained with them.
 In August 2007, it was announced that Millennium Films had acquired the rights to the project.
 Production was aimed for a Spring 2006 start, with the intention of having stories more faithful to the Robert E. Howard creation.
 In June 2009, Millennium hired Marcus Nispel to direct.
 In January 2010, Jason Momoa was selected for the role of Conan.
 The film was released in August 2011, and met poor critical reviews and box office results.

-The Legend of Conan
+Unproduced: Legend of Conan

 In 2012, producers Chris Morgan and Frederick Malmberg announced plans for a sequel to the 1982 Conan the Barbarian titled The Legend of Conan, with Arnold Schwarzenegger reprising his role as Conan.
 A year later, Deadline reported that Andrea Berloff would write the script.
 Years passed since the initial announcement as Schwarzenegger worked on other films, but as late as 2016, Schwarzenegger affirmed his enthusiasm for making the film, saying, "Interest is high ... but we are not rushing."
 The script was finished, and Schwarzenegger and Morgan were meeting with possible directors.
 In April 2017, producer Chris Morgan stated that Universal had dropped the project, although there was a possibility of a TV show.
 The story of the film was supposed to be set 30 years after the first, with some inspiration from Clint Eastwood's Unforgiven.

+She Is Conann

+In 2023, French film director Bertrand Mandico released She Is Conann, a gender-flipped version of Conan the Barbarian which stars five different actresses playing a female Conann at different stages in her life.

+Live Action Stage Show

+A play loosely based on the "Conan the Barbarian" movie from 1982 was a attraction at Universal Studios California.
+The attraction ran for 10 years from 1983-1993 and the play's full title was "The Adventures of Conan: A Sword and Sorcery Spectacular".
+The live shows featured Richard Brose portraying Conan and Robyn Blythe portraying Red Sonja.